whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 author: Tejas Sanap
 ---

-Making applications for SAP customers, has always been rooted in **proprietary tools and frameworks**.
-However, with the onset of the "cloud" movement, SAP is providing its customers, a completely **new services-oriented application model**, that leverages containers and the latest open source standards, for cloud-based applications.
+Making applications for SAP, has always been rooted in **proprietary tools and frameworks**.
+However, with the onset of the "cloud" movement, SAP is providing its customers and developers, a completely **new services-oriented application model**, that leverages containers and the latest open source standards, for cloud-based applications.

 Developers have been able to provide web-based SAP applications, through the use of WebDynpro for a long time.
 However, that came with its own set of drawbacks.
 Newer alternatives now use *Fiori-based UI*, with an *OData service*, that transports data back and forth.
-This approach provides us ample amount of flexibility on the UI side, but for the backend, we are still dependent on *ABAP and the NetWeaver application server*, to execute the business and processing logic for us and the *database server, will perform queries* and send data to the Netweaver AS.
+This approach provides us ample amount of flexibility on the UI side, but for the backend, we are still dependent on *ABAP and the NetWeaver application server*, to execute the business and processing logic for us and the *database server to perform queries* and send data to the Netweaver AS.
 We also know this as the SAP R3 architecture, where we divide things into the presentation layer, application layer and the database layer.

 All of this was fine, until the appearance of HANA database, which provided us with a performance that was an order of magnitude better than its competitors.
 All of a sudden, the **bottleneck** moved from the database-side to the **application-side**.